 Not All Manufacturers Encode Trim Details To VINs

 Several brands like Honda, Subaru, BMW, and Mercedes do include information about trim levels and options in their VINs.
 Still, most manufacturers don’t reveal the exact equipment a vehicle has.
-So, if you’re looking for VIN characteristics, you need to download a Window Sticker.
+So, if you’re looking for VIN characteristics, you need to get a Window Sticker by VIN.

 Kit-Cars Usually Don’t Have VIN At All